robertgodfrey/robertgodfrey.github.io/essays/king-of-the-web.md

 ## Athletic Software Engineering

 I like the idea of athletic software engineering.
 Years ago, I used to do Crossfit fairly often and it was always fun to compete against the other people in the gym, against the clock, or even against yourself.
+I am competive, so I think that the WODs in this course will motivate me to review and practice concepts until I feel confident enough to achieve the prescribed time.
 I enjoy a challenge and I am looking forward to being tested under pressure.